 Vacancies shall be filled in the following manner:

-For the vacancy of a regional director who is not also an officer, all vacancies shall initially be filled by appointing the runner-up in the immediately preceding election and if such runner-up is not willing or available to accept the appointment, by appointing the next willing and available individual among the unsuccessful candidates in the preceding election with the highest number of votes.
+For the vacancy of a director who is not also an officer, all vacancies shall initially be filled by appointing the runner-up in the immediately preceding election and if such runner-up is not willing or available to accept the appointment, by appointing the next willing and available individual among the unsuccessful candidates in the preceding election with the highest number of votes.
 Should no such candidate be available or willing to accept the appointment, then within 21 days of the vacancy the members of the board of directors, except the president, may submit names of candidates to fill the vacancy, provided each candidate meets the qualifications for serving on the board.
-The regional board president shall, within 30 days of the vacancy, and after consultation with the other officers, appoint one of the submitted candidates to fill the vacancy.
+The board president shall, within 30 days of the vacancy, and after consultation with the other officers, appoint one of the submitted candidates to fill the vacancy.

-If the term of office of the vacated regional director has less than one year remaining at the time the vacancy is created, the appointed director shall serve the remainder of the term.
+If the term of office of the vacated director has less than one year remaining at the time the vacancy is created, the appointed director shall serve the remainder of the term.

-If the term of office has more than one year remaining at the time the vacancy is created, the appointed director shall serve until the earlier of an election to be held at a general meeting following the vacancy, or the term of office of the vacated regional director expires.
+If the term of office has more than one year remaining at the time the vacancy is created, the appointed director shall serve until the earlier of an election to be held at a general meeting following the vacancy, or the term of office of the vacated director expires.
 The Election Board shall determine the procedures for such an election, and if the vacancy is created with less than 30 days before a scheduled general meeting, may decide to decline to hold an election until a subsequent general meeting.

 SECTION 13.
 Non-Liability of Directors